-- FOR the election of each of the director nominees named in this Proxy Statement. - FOR approval of the advisory resolution regarding the compensation of our named executive officers. - FOR ratification of KPMG as the Company's independent registered public accounting firm for the 2022 fiscal year.
+- FOR the election of each of the director nominees named in this Proxy Statement. - FOR approval of the advisory resolution regarding the compensation of our named executive officers. - FOR "ONE YEAR" on the advisory resolution on the frequency of the advisory resolution regarding the compensation of our named executive officers. - FOR ratification of Deloitte as the Company's independent registered public accounting firm for the 2023 fiscal year.